MarlinFirmware/MarlinDocumentation/_development/boards.md

 ### General information

 Marlin supports a wide variety of 3D printers, including all RAMPS variants, and is adaptable to virtually any Arduino/Genuino-based electronics through pin-mapping - associating pins with their functions.
-Originaly Marlin was desinged to run in cheap AVR 8 bit boards, but with the advent of ARM-based boards, a wider variety of boards has been supported since Marlin 1.1.9.
+Originally Marlin was designed to run on low-powered 8-bit AVR boards, but with the advent of ARM-based boards, a wider variety of boards has been supported since Marlin 1.1.9.
-Marlin 2.0 adds a [Hardware Abstraction Layer](#HAL) to support an even wider variety of boards.
+Marlin 2.0 adds a Hardware Abstraction Layer to support an even wider variety of boards.

 Several files in the Marlin source code provide hardware support, but the files supporting the core electronics are: